peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * String objects.
 The strings will be encoded using definite-length encoding regardless of their length.

- * Any object accepted by the FromObject static methods.
+ * Any object accepted by the FromObject method.

 <b>Parameters:</b>